thehimel/nextdjangoauth-backend/docs/NOTES.md

 * Login and upload the profile picture.
 You need to create the parent directory "media".
 * The file will automatically get renamed.
 But you just need to change back the file name i.e. "profile-picture".
-* The file extension is not visible but it is same as the uploaded one.
+* The file extension is not visible, but it is same as the uploaded one.
 So, you do not need to add an extension.

 ## Generate ER Diagram